zhaque/django-saaskit-todo/README.txt

 INSTALLATION
 --------------------

-0) Recommended: Install django-registration (or build your own auth system) and make sure you can log in at /accounts/login
+0) Recommended: Install django-registration (or build your own auth system) and make sure you can log in at /accounts/login .
+In Admin, make sure you've created at least one group and one user belonging to that group.

 1) Put django-todo/tasks somewhere on your Python path.

-2) Add 'todo' to your INSTALLED_APPS

-3) To set up your database, run:
+2) To set up your database, run:

 	python manage.py syncdb